qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 # I. Notes
 - **iTunes 12.6.5 only works on Windows**.
 Apple killed iTunes 12.6.5 on macOS.
 Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.
 - The Guide seems complicated, but it's very easy to follow.
 Plus, you only need to do Step 1, 2, and 3 once (There are 5 steps in total).
 - Jailbreak is **NOT** needed.
-Since the iPA comes directly from iTunes, it's encrypted and can be installed without Sideload.
+Since the iPA comes directly from iTunes, it's encrypted and can be installed directly, no sideloading.
 The IPA is 100% legit!
 - You can get any version of any apps, as long as that version is still **available** on AppStore.
 ***